Last updated: 13 July 2021

 13.8 The student will be invited to attend a hearing in the course of the review, as will any individual against whom the complaint is made.
 The student may be accompanied by a member of the University community, if they wish.
-The student must make their own arrangements for this, and confirm the name and status of the person accompanying them in writing to the Governance and Secretariat Services Team at: firstname.lastname@example.org no less than four working days before the Panel hearing.
+The student must make their own arrangements for this, and confirm the name and status of the person accompanying them in writing to the Governance and Secretariat Services Team at: firstname.lastname@example.org no less than 4 working days before the Panel hearing.
 Students under the age of 18 must be accompanied by a parent or guardian.